 - In a small saucepan over medium heat, melt the chocolate and butter together, stirring frequently.
-Take off the heat and whisk until very smooth.
-Can also be melted in the microwave in a microwave safe glass bowl.
+Take off the heat.
+Add salt, vanilla extract, and peppermint extract and whisk until very smooth.
 Set aside.

 - Divide batter evenly into the prepared 6 ramekins.
 Sprinkle each with about 1 teaspoon of crushed peppermint candy or candy canes.
 Place a white chocolate peppermint candy right in the middle, do not push it down into the batter, just let it rest on top as much as it will.

-- When cooking is complete, use a natural release for 5 minutes and then release any remaining pressure.
+- When cooking is complete, use a quick release.

 - Check cakes.
 The sides should be set and the center soft.
 If batter still appears runny, cook for 1 more minute.
 If cake is overcooked, it will still be fudgy and delicious, but it won’t have the molten filling.